Probability propagation rules for Aristotelian syllogisms: Generalized quantifiers.

+Our validity proofs are based on the probability propagation rules, which are different for each figure.
+To what extent they may be reduced to each other, given the asymmetries of the term order between the figures and the different existential import assumptions, is a topic of future research.

-\section{Generalized Quantifiers.}
+\section{Generalized quantifiers.}

 The basic syllogistic sentence types A, E, I, O involve quantifiers which we represent by special cases of probability evaluations, namely equal to 1 or 0 for the universal quantifiers, and excluding 0 or 1 for the particular quantifiers.
 A natural generalization of such quantifiers is to use thresholds between 0 and 1.
-Then, we obtain generalized quantifiers \cite[][]{barwise81,peters06}.
-For instance, the statement \emph{At least most $S$ are $P$} can be interpreted by the conditional probability assessment $p(P|S)\geq x$, where $x$ denotes a suitable threshold (e.g., greater than 0.5).
+Then, we obtain generalized (or intermediate) quantifiers (see, e.g., \cite{barwise81,peters06,peterson00}).
+For instance, the statement \emph{Most $S$ are $P$} (sentence type T, for the notation see \cite{peterson00} see also \cite{Murinov2016IntermediateSI}) can be interpreted by the conditional probability assessment $p(P|S)\geq x$, where $x$ denotes a suitable threshold (e.g., greater than 0.5).
+Likewise, the statement \emph{Most $S$ are not-$P$} (sentence type D) can be interpreted by $p(\no{P}|S)\geq x$ with a suitable threshold.
 The choice of the threshold depends on the context of the speaker.
 By using such sentences, we can construct and check the validity of syllogisms involving generalize quantifiers.
-Consider for instance the following generalization of Baroco (or of Camestres): \begin{quote} \emph{All $P$ are $M$}. \\ \emph{At least most $S$ are not-$M$}. \\ Therefore, \emph{At least most $S$ are not-$P$}. \end{quote} In this syllogism, the first premise is of the sentence type A but the second premise and the conclusion consist of generalized quantified statements.
-In our semantics this syllogism is interpreted as follows: from the premises $p(M|P)=1$ and $ p(\widebar{M}|S) \geq y$ and the conditional event existential import assumption $p(S|(S \vee P))>0$ infer the conclusion $p(\no{P}|S)\geq y$, where $y>0.5$.
-To prove the validity of this syllogism instantiate $S,M,P$ in Theorem~\ref{THM:PROPWTIV} for $A,B,C$ with $x_1=x_2=1$, $y_1=y$, $y_2=1$, $t_1>0$, and $t_2=1$.
-Then, we obtain $z^*=y_1=y$ and $z^{**}=1$.
-Therefore, the set $\Sigma$ of coherent extensions on $\no{P}|S$ of the imprecise assessment $\{1\}\times[y,1]\times(0,1]$ on $(M|P,\no{M}|S,S|(S\vee P))$ is $\Sigma=[y,1]$.
-By Definition \ref{DEF:VALID},
+Specifically, validity can be investigated by suitable instatiations of the probability propagation rules, we proved in the previous sections.
+Consider for instance the following generalization of Baroco: \begin{quote}